 You should plan to return to your pre-pregnancy weight by 6 to 12 months after delivery.
 Most women lose half of their baby weight by 6 weeks after childbirth (postpartum).
-The rest usually comes off over the next several months.
+The rest most often comes off over the next several months.

 A healthy diet with daily exercise will help you shed the pounds.
 Breastfeeding can also help with postpartum weight loss.